Direct Pressed Die (DPD)

 Pushing Standards to New Limits

-As an evolution of the Double Sided Sintering Technology (DSS), SEMIKRON presented in 2016 the Direct Pressed Die Technology (DPD).
-In addition to sintering the chip to the DBC and the flex layer to the chip within DSS, the DPD technology uses a pressure element that applies a pressure force directly to the top of the die.
-This generates an optimized thermal connection to the cooler where it is actually needed: right underneath the chip.
+As an evolution of Double Sided Sintering (DSS) Technology, in 2016 Semikron Danfoss presented Direct Pressed Die (DPD) Technology.
+In addition to sintering the chip to the DBC substrate and the flex layer to the chip, DPD Technology uses a pressure element that applies a force directly to the top of the die.
+This generates an optimized thermal connection to the heatsink where it is actually needed: right underneath the chip.

-There is no fixed connection between DBC and heatsink, which provides great flexibility on the cooling selection.
-A DPD based power module can flexibly be mounted on convection or forced cooled heatsinks as well as water coolers.
+There is no fixed connection between DBC substrate and heatsink, which provides great flexibility of the cooling selection.
+A DPD-based power module can be mounted on convection or forced-air cooled heatsinks as well as water coolers.
 The minimized layer of thermal paste creates superb thermal conductivity, leading to excellent power density.

-The DPD technology can also be integrated into standard baseplate or baseplate-less packages as well as in high performance power modules.
-Thanks to the flexible and non-rigid connection, mechanical stress is minimized and, with this, the thermal and power cycling capability reaches new benchmarks.
-Electrically the DPD technology features a low stray inductance design that allows for the integration of the latest wide bandgap chip technologies for extremely fast switching.
+DPD Technology can also be integrated into standard baseplate or baseplate-less packages as well as high performance power modules.
+Thanks to the flexible and non-rigid connection, mechanical stress is minimized and thermal and power cycling capability reaches new benchmarks.
+Electrically, DPD Technology features a low stray inductance that allows for the integration of the latest wide bandgap chip technologies for extremely fast switching.

-The DPD Technology enables a higher power density with a longer service life compared to traditional solder-based assembly and connection technologies.
-It thus opens up new system solutions for the ever increasing demands on power electronics in applications like traction inverters in e-mobility.
+DPD Technology enables a higher power density with a longer service life compared to traditional solder-based assembly and connection technologies.
+Thus, it provides new solutions to the ever-increasing demands on power electronics in applications like traction inverters for e-mobility.

-- Highly reliable sinter connections replacing solder and wire bonding
+- Exceptionally reliable sinter connections replace solder and wire bonds

 - High thermal conductivity from chip to cooler